-- 1. Sally Rodriquez, clinical coordinator, will meet with Julie once weekly for the next three months in order to assist her in identifying and managing mental health and trauma symptoms that cause her to feel unsafe and to crave alcohol. - 2.
-Dr. Barry Roth, clinic psychiatrist, will meet with Julie biweekly for two months to monitor medication regime and to introduce the option of Antabuse into her treatment and to discuss risks and benefits. - 3.
-John Barratt, substance abuse coordinator, will provide weekly 1:1 relapse prevention meetings for one month and then invite Julie to participate in his relapse prevention support group for the purpose of coaching skills and strategies to manage cravings. - 4.
+- 1. Sally Rodriquez, clinical coordinator, will meet with Julie once weekly for the next three months to assist her in identifying and managing mental health and trauma symptoms that cause her to feel unsafe and to crave alcohol. - 2.
+Dr. Barry Roth, clinic psychiatrist, will meet with Julie biweekly for two months to monitor medication regimen, introduce the option of adding Antabuse to her treatment, and discuss risks and benefits associated with Antabuse. - 3.
+John Barratt, substance abuse coordinator, will provide weekly one-on-one relapse prevention meetings for one month and then invite Julie to participate in his relapse prevention support group for the purpose of teaching coaching skills and strategies to manage cravings. - 4.
 Grace Swanson, peer support specialist, will meet with Julie two times over the next two weeks.
-Grace will help Julie in using the supports at the Metro Recovery Learning Community to reduce isolation that triggers drinking.
-She will orient Julie to all the community has to offer and help her select roles that best match her interests.

-5. Grace Swanson, peer specialist, will meet with Julie at least four times within three months to help her develop her own Wellness Recovery Action Plan.
-The plan will identify positive coping strategies to use when she is feeling unsafe, lonely, or bored, as these feelings can trigger alcohol cravings
+Grace will help Julie instead of using the supports at the Metro Recovery Learning Community to reduce her isolation that triggers drinking.
+She will orient Julie to all the community has to offer and help her select roles that best match her interests. - 5.
+Grace Swanson, peer specialist, will meet with Julie at least four times within three months to help her develop a Wellness Recovery Action Plan.
+The plan will identify positive coping strategies to use when Julie is feeling unsafe, lonely, or bored, as these feelings can trigger alcohol cravings.